 WW launched the program because there is a need and, in a time of limited federal budgets, there simply aren’t enough resources available for the feds to do the restoration work that needs to be done.
 For example, the White River National Forest’s Travel Management Plan identifies a number of routes that are too expensive or too damaging and need to be decommissioned.
 The Forest needs help implementing these decisions and we’d like offer whatever help we can marshal.

 But on top of that, it’s fun and it’s a great way to involve you, our supporters, in the on-the-ground work of caring for this land we love.

-Thanks to our project partners, the Colorado Mountain Club and the Aspen-Sopris Ranger District, and to Alpine Bank, the Aspen Thrift Shop, Aspen Skiing Co.
+Thanks to our project partners, the Colorado Mountain Club and the Aspen-Sopris Ranger District of the Forest Service, and to Alpine Bank, the Aspen Thrift Shop, Aspen Skiing Co.
 Environment Foundation and the Fred & Elli Iselin Foundation for financial support.